St. Bartholomew's Episcopal Church

 Procedures

-A reservation form for space in the Memorial Garden may be obtained by calling the parish office at (207) 846-9244.
-It should be returned to the office, together with a nonrefundable fee of $800.
+A reservation form for space in the Memorial Garden may be obtained by emailing the office or calling the office at (207) 846-9244.
+It should be returned to the office, together with a nonrefundable fee.

 A form for specifying the engraving of the name and date(s) can also be obtained on request from the parish office.
 Engraving is generally done once a year, in the fall, when the ground is dry and the weather is reliable.

-To schedule a visit to the Memorial Garden, or for general information, contact Pam Waite, Co-Chairperson of Memorial Garden.
+To schedule a visit to the Memorial Garden or for general information, please contact Margaret Betts or Pam Waite.

-To use the Memorial Garden as a site for events other than the interment of ashes, consult with the Rector.
+To use the Memorial Garden as a site for events other than the interment of ashes, please contact the parish office to consult with the Rector.

 Picture